-3.13 echo return loss (ERL) (A{ECHO})
+3.13 echo return loss (ERL) (AECHO)

-- F: affaiblissement d'adaptation pour l'écho (ERL) (A{ECHO}) - S: atenuación del eco (ERL) (A{ECHO})
+F: affaiblissement d'adaptation pour l'écho (ERL) (AECHO)

+S: atenuación del eco (ERL) $(A{ECHO})$

-The attenuation of a signal from the receive-out port (R{out}) to the send-in port (S{in}) of an echo canceller, due to transmission and hybrid loss, i.e. the loss in the (cancelled-end) echo path.
+The attenuation of a signal from the receive-out port $(R{out})$ to the send-in port $(S{in})$ of an echo canceller, due to transmission and hybrid loss, i.e., the loss in the (cancelled-end) echo path.

-NOTE - This definition does not strictly adhere to the echo loss definition given in 2.2/G.122, which applies to loss of the a-t-b path viewed from the virtual switching point of the international circuit.
+NOTE - ERL is not the same as echo loss defined in 2.2/G.122 since echo loss is a weighted integral of the loss/frequency function over the band 300-3400 Hz, and so has a fixed value for any particular echo path characteristic.
+Also, echo loss applies to loss of the a-t-b path viewed from the virtual switching point of the international circuit.
 The echo canceller may be located closer to the echo reflection point.

-3.14 echo return loss enhancement (ERLE) (A{CANC})
+3.14 echo return loss enhancement (ERLE) (ACANC)

-F: renforcement de l'affaiblissement d'adaptation pour l'écho (ERLE) (A{CANC})
+F: renforcement de l'affaiblissement d'adaptation pour l'écho (ERLE) ( $A{CANC}$ )

-S: atenuación reforzada del eco (ERLE) (A{CANC})
+S: atenuación reforzada del eco (ERLE) (ACANC)